A Lion in the House: Alexandra Lougheed

 Seven-year-old Alexandra Lougheed (referred to as Alex) is the second child to be introduced into the documentary film.
-She was diagnosed with Leukemia at the age of five and has since then undergone two years of treatment, several relapses, and multiple bone marrow transplants.
+She was diagnosed with leukemia at the age of five and has since then undergone two years of treatment, several relapses, and multiple bone marrow transplants.
 At the moment of her introduction, she is in remission.
 Her mother, Judy Lougheed, mentions that Alex's primary doctor had once told the family that "there is nothing to be done" about the disease and that Alex should begin receiving hospice care.
 Dr. Paul Jubinsky, the attending physician at Cincinnati Children's Hospital for that month, believes that there is hope in Alex's case.
 He uncovers and suggests a new experimental treatment for her, which she eventually begins taking.

 One of Judy's priorities is to prevent her daughter from experiencing severe complications from chemotherapy treatments.
 Alex's medical team thus avoids giving her treatments with harsh side effects.
 Alex is sent to a summer camp meant for children with cancer called "Camp Friendship," initially disliking it before eventually enjoying the experience.
 Alex is voted the child with the "cutest personality" at the camp and is shown socializing, playing in the outdoors, and singing songs with the other children and camp counselors.
-After experiencing an entire summer in remission, she unfortunately relapses and is forced to undergo additional chemotherapy.
+After experiencing an entire summer in remission, she relapses and is forced to undergo additional chemotherapy.
 Her condition unexpectedly deteriorates as she develops a high fever and a swollen right eye that is unable to remain open.
 The oncologists suspect that an infection is occurring, but they remain unsure and fearful that it is a fungus.
 Alex goes through a minor surgery that is intended to uncover the source of her infection.
 The doctors uncover only thickened tissue and pus within the site of swelling, still remaining unsure about the cause of infection.